Giclee Printing: The Complete Guide for Artists in 2026

 Giclée vs Screen Printing

 Screen printing is ideal for bold designs and mass production, especially on textiles and merchandise.
-The video below provides a detailed explanation of the screen printing process:
+Giclée focuses on fine-art reproduction, preserving the tonal range and detail screen printing can’t match.
+The video below explains the screen printing process:

 Video via YouTube